 Records generated as a result of implementing this procedure include results of effluent monitoring and environmental surveillance, results of surveys for radiation, results used to determine dose, meteorological data used in assessing dose, and results of pre-operational monitoring.
-Records generated as a result of implementing this procedure are maintained in accordance with Manual 1B, Procedure MRP 3.31, "Records Management."
+These records are maintained in accordance with Manual 1B, Procedure 3.31, Records Management.
 Analytical data records will be managed in accordance with Manual 3Q1, Procedure 102, Environmental Monitoring Quality Assurance Project Plan.
 Radiological release records will be managed in accordance with Manual 5Q, Chapter 7, Radiological Control Records.